Go to the page content

 Take action:

-A Waist-to-Height ratio (WtHR) of 0.6 or above places you at high risk of obesity-related health conditions and could highly impact your heart health.
-It's suggested that you take action by talking to your doctor for a full assessment to help you start your weight management journey.
-Based on your diagnostic test results and your needs, your healthcare provider can recommend a weight reduction plan or discuss other obesity care options for long-term weight management.
+A Waist-to-Height Ratio (WHtR) of 0.6 or above places you at high risk of obesity-related health conditions and could highly impact your heart health.
+It's suggested that you take action to manage your weight and heart health, by talking to your doctor.
+Download our conversation guide to help start a positive conversation with your doctor about your heart health.

 Less than 0.4 Take Care